 Opening a brewery involves the usual work of opening a restaurant or bar business.
 On top of that work are the decisions and plans specific to how to open up a brewery.
 On the BinWise blog, when we spoke about opening a winery, we talked about things like:

 ... and so much more in the complete winery guide.

 Opening a brewery has many of the same facets going into how to open up a brewery.
-You’ll need staff, inventory, an inventory program, a business plan, brewery cleaning supplies, a brewery license, and brewery management software.
+You’ll need staff, inventory, an inventory program, a business plan, brewery cleaning supplies, information about beer expiration, a brewery license, and brewery management software.
 You’ll need a brewery manager who can keep all those moving parts together–that might be you, as the owner.

 All those parts go into opening a brewery.
 From your inventory to your order management system, there’s plenty to keep track of.
 A good place to start is the cost to open a brewery.

 Cost to Open a Brewery

 So, how much does it cost to open a brewery?
 Well, it’s not a small number, but the potential profits even it out.
 The cost to open a brewery starts at $250,000 and can get higher depending on size, location, and specific plans.
 It can easily get into the millions of dollars.
 It’s important to secure your funding as soon as possible.
 That may come from you directly, from a business loan, or from investors.

 On the other side of the cost analysis of how to open up a brewery is the profits you can work toward.
 The profit margin percentage on beer brews is between 74% and 92% on average.
 You can expect a high profit margin from your taproom and the beer you sell through retailers.
 Your beer on tap will bring in great profits.